 Judith L. Sebesta has taught Latin, Roman art and archaeology, and women in antiquity at the University of South Dakota since 1972 where she has received several awards for her teaching and research.
 Since 1993 she has presented the persona of "Claudia," a weaver in the time of Constantine, to a number of middle school classes.
 She focuses her research on Roman women and Roman costume and has made several international presentations on Roman costume and clothing, as well as published a number of articles on these topics.
 Her book publications include the Worlds of Roman Women: A Latin Reader (Focus, 2005) and, co-edited with Larissa Bonfante, The World of Roman Costume (University of Wisconsin Press, 1994 repr.
 2001; review).
 She has served as Vice President of the American Classical League and received their Emeritus/Emerita Award in 2008.
 She is Executive Secretary of The National Committee for Latin and Greek.
 In recognition of her teaching and research at her university, she received the following awards: Harrington Lecturer, 1994; Belbas-Larson Teaching Award, 2003; Professor of the Year, 2003; Cutler Award in Liberal Arts, 2004 (inaugural year); Friend of Education (American Education Week), Vermillion Southeast Unit of Retired Teachers, 2005 (for her presentations as Claudia, matrona Romana); Monsignor James Doyle Humanities Teaching Award, College of Arts and Sciences, 2012.

-Liz Gloyn is a Teaching Fellow in Latin Literature at the University of Birmingham.
+Liz Gloyn is a lecturer in Classics at Royal Holloway, University of London.
 Having received her Ph.D. in 2011 from Rutgers, the State University of New Jersey, she is currently preparing a book manuscript examining the ethics of the family in the philosophical works of Seneca.
 She contributed, among others, text-commentaries on Tacitus' Pompeia Paulina and Ovid's Ars Amatoria.
 Her research interests include Latin literature, especially Seneca; Roman philosophy, especially Stoicism; gender and the family; and classical reception, particularly in film.
 She is the author of an article on Fortunata in Petronius' Satyricon.
 Reflections on her work can be found on her blog.

 Anne Leen is Professor